Cameray Management Team

 Janine Sakai, M.A., C.C.C., is a Program Coordinator at Cameray Child and Family Services.
 Janine holds a Masters Degree in Counselling Psychology from Adler University, and is a Canadian Certified Counsellor with the Canadian Counselling and Psychotherapy Association.
 Janine is currently working within the management team as a Program Coordinator and a clinician within the Counselling Program.
 She has worked at Cameray as a Clinical Counsellor for the past 10 years providing support to children, youth, and their parents.
 Her approach stems from a place of compassion and a unique understanding of childhood trauma.
 She focuses on attachment principles to help young people and families heal, grow, and reconnect with themselves and others.
 Janine is passionate about the environment, nature, and animals, all of which she endeavors to make space for both professionally and personally.

-Stefanie Poli, M.A., R.C.C., is a Program Coordinator at Cameray Child and Family Services.
+Stefanie Poli, M.A., R.C.C., is a Parent Support Program Coordinator at Cameray Child and Family Services.
 She has a Master of Arts degree in Counselling Psychology from Adler University, and is a Registered Clinical Counsellor with the BC Association of Clinical Counsellors.
 Stefanie has worked as a counsellor and parent support worker for the past 10 years with a focus on parenting children under the age of 6.
 She has a passion for working with families in prevention work, parent education, and trauma.
 Stefanie has worked with Cameray since 2008 in various roles and is currently coordinating our Parent Support Program.